wpmetabox/docsv2/docs/extensions/meta-box-columns.md

 ## Simple syntax

-To specify number of columns for each field, simply add `columns` parameter for that field.
+To specify number of columns for each field, add `columns` parameter for that field.
 The plugin will automatically calculate number of columns and wrap fields into a div "row" and apply styles for them.

 The code below registers some fields and make each field obtain 4 columns of the grid (thus, you'll see 3 columns layout):